Gili Biaha Bali Dive Site

 The only possible time for penetrating into the blowhole is when a small surge laps the reef wall and water is pounded out from there.
-The swirling current can occur at some places of the site and to be safe we recomend to stay close to the reef wall face and ascend a little distance from the reef wall face.
+The swirling current can occur at some places of the dive site and to be safe we recomend to stay close to the reef wall face and ascend a little distance from the reef wall face.
 In tha Bali dry season the water temperature dips as below as 20 degrees C, so get ready with the proper wet suit to stay warm.
-The Gili Biaha dive site in Bali is recommended only for the experience scuba divers.
+Gili Biaha dive site in Bali is recommended only for the experience scuba divers on diving vacation.
 With the depths of 10 to 35 metres, powerful current, and occasionally sighting of shark, made this place a perfect location to try your Bali diving skill.
-You can also expect to see the beautiful sunfish in here.
+You can also expect to see the beautiful mola mola in here.

 - A dark cave with sharks and interesting atmosphere

-- Chance to see Mola Mola during the season
+- Chance to see special Mola Mola during the season

 - View from the cave into clear water bustling schools of fish

 - Interesting topography that is different from what you might expect from diving in Bali

 - Dive at a deep wall with terraces full of macro

 - Move slowly and steadily, relax your breathing.

 - Never approach or chase the shark, be a respectful visitor instead and observe it with a minimal disturbance.

 - Never flash your camera in shark’s face.